FELT CHERRY IN THE MOSCOW - LANDING AND CARE

 Saplings equally well take root both in the spring, and in the fall.
 Landing pits are dug with a diameter of 50 cm and a depth of 60 cm.
 Drainage from broken brick or fine gravel must be laid to the bottom.
 The pits are filled with a specially prepared soil mixture consisting of a fertile layer, sand, rotted manure (or compost) and sheet soil in equal amounts.

-When landing, I add to each pit 2 Art. tablespoons of superphosphate, 1 Art. a spoonful of potassium sulfate and 1 liter jar of wood ash.
-Since the soils in my area are clayey and have a moderate acid reaction, in advance (this is enough for 3 weeks before planting) I will neutralize with dolomite flour (2 kg per 6 sq.
+When landing, I add to each pit 2 tbsp. tablespoons of superphosphate, 1 tbsp. a spoonful of potassium sulfate and 1 liter jar of wood ash.
+Since the soils in my area are clayey and have a moderate acid reaction, in advance (3 weeks before planting - this is enough) I neutralize with dolomite flour (2 kg per 6 sq.
 M area).

 I plant young bushes of felt cherry at a distance of 2,5-3 m from each other or from other plants.